yashjawale/fabr/website/src/content/docs/docs/templates/command-based.md

 description: Set up projects using shell commands instead of copying files
 ---

 Command-based templates create projects by executing shell commands rather than copying files.
-This approach is perfect when you want to use existing CLI tools like `create-react-app`, `npm init`, or any other command-line utilities.
+This approach is perfect when you want to use existing CLI tools or package managers for project setup.

 ## When to Use Command-Based Templates

 Command-based templates are ideal for:

-- **CLI tool integration** - Using tools like `create-react-app`, `create-next-app`, `vue create`
+- **CLI tool integration** - Using project creation tools and package managers
+- **Dynamic setup** - Projects that require complex initialization
+- **Tool-specific workflows** - Leveraging existing ecosystem tools
+- **Package management** - Installing and configuring dependencies
 - **Package manager setup** - Running `npm init`, `yarn create`, etc.
 - **Database initialization** - Setting up migrations, seeding data
 - **Dynamic project generation** - Creating files programmatically